part-time real estate agent salary

 Experience

 The data shows that experience significantly affects how much a real estate agent earns.
-The longer you provide quality service to buyers and sellers in your area, the more likely you will enjoy referrals and repeat business.
+The longer you provide quality service to buyers and sellers in your area, the more likely you’ll enjoy referrals and repeat business.

-According to the Colibri Real Estate 2023-2024 Salary Guide, those with 11 to 25 years of experience in the industry tend to earn the most.
-However, don’t be disheartened if you are just getting started.
+According to the Colibri Real Estate 2025 Salary Guide, those with 11 to 25 years of experience in the industry tend to earn the most.
+However, don’t be disheartened if you’re just getting started.
 Other factors besides experience determine how much you will make.

 It’s common for people entering into real estate to start part-time.
 After all, there are some costs to getting started in the industry (such as pre-licensing courses, licensing fees, background checks, etc.).
 Also, it’s scary for many to plunge into commissioned-based work, so some hold on to their day jobs as they get more comfortable with their new careers.

 However, data supports that the more hours you spend each week on your real estate business, the more likely you will reap financial rewards.
-Those working 40 to 50 hours per week earn more than triple those working less than 20 hours.
+Those working 40 to 50 hours per week earn six times more than those working less than 20 hours.

 If you’re putting in long hours without seeing an uptick in income, seek the help of a successful mentor to learn more about time-saving tools.
 Don’t get bogged down on menial tasks that do nothing to grow your business or serve your clients.